davidhrdalo/3813ICT-Software-Frameworks/README.md

 A GitHub was created under: https://github.com/davidhrdalo/3813ICT-Software-Frameworks.

+### Branching Strategy

-Two branches were established:
+Two branches were established to manage the project's development lifecycle:

-- Main - This branch served as the stable build of the project.
+- Main: This branch served as the stable build of the project.
+It contained thoroughly tested and verified code, ensuring a reliable base for deployment.
-- Pre - This branch was used for pushing lightly tested changes before merging into the main branch.
+- Pre: This branch was used for pushing lightly tested changes before merging into the main branch.
+It allowed for the testing of new features and functionality in isolation before integrating them into the main project.

-Commits were made regularly to ensure continuous integration and tracking of progress.

-A .gitignore file was implemented to ensure only necessary files were committed, excluding files like node_modules.

-The project directory was organized with the server components housed in a /server folder at the root level.
+### Directory Structure and Version Control Approach

+Git was initialised in the root directory of the Angular project, which ensured that the entire codebase, including both frontend and backend components, was tracked within a single repository.
+This setup simplified project management and allowed for seamless integration between the frontend and backend.

+- A .gitignore file was created in the Angular root directory to exclude unnecessary files, such as node_modules, from being committed to the repository.
+This ensured that only essential files were included, reducing the repository size and preventing potential conflicts.

+- A server folder was created within the Angular root directory to house the backend components.
+Node.js was initialised within this server directory to install necessary dependencies such as Express.
+A separate .gitignore file was also added here to exclude backend node_modules and other unnecessary files from being committed.

+This organisation allowed both frontend and backend to reliably exist within the same Git repository, making it easier to manage and track the entire project.

+### Version Control Process
+The approach taken to version control was methodical and focused on maintaining a stable and functional codebase:

+- Minor Changes: For each minor change, such as adding a new function to a service, the change was implemented, tested locally, and then deployed to the Pre branch.

+- Testing and Integration: After completing a feature or service, the entire web application was tested to ensure that the new functionality integrated smoothly with existing components.
+Only after thorough testing were the changes merged from the Pre branch into the Main branch.

+This strategy ensured continuous integration and allowed for the gradual development of the project while minimising the risk of introducing bugs into the stable build

 ## Data Structures